xuwayyy/SHARE/README.md

 ```

 ## Acknowledgements
-Most of our code is build upon [deepinverse](https://github.com/deepinv/deepinv), thanks for their framework
+Most of our code is built upon [deepinverse](https://github.com/deepinv/deepinv), thanks for their framework